 Port Washington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Port Washington is a very ethnically-diverse town.
 The people who call Port Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Washington residents report their race to be White, followed by Asian.
 Port Washington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.45% of the town’s residents.
-Important ancestries of people in Port Washington include Irish, German, Russian, and Polish.
+People of Hispanic or Latino origin account for 13.51% of the town’s residents.
+Important ancestries of people in Port Washington include Italian, Irish, German, Polish, and English.